samimol/Visual-Routines/README.md

 python main.py --test --task trace --max_trials 15000 --grid_size 15 --max_length 9 --path results/network_trace_6.pkl
 ```

-## Reproduvcing the figures in the paper
+## Reproducing the figures in the paper

 To reproduce the analysis and plots shown in the paper, run the jupyter notebook analysis.ipynb